menu

 People

-If you are planning to retire in Minnesota, this neighborhood should be on your must-see list.
+In addition, if you are planning to retire in Minnesota, this neighborhood should be on your must-see list.
 For many reasons, Park Point may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in Minnesota, while also offering a diverse range of housing options.
-This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 99.4% of neighborhoods in MN.
+This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 99.9% of neighborhoods in MN.
 If a Minnesota retirement is in your future, this neighborhood should be one of the places you visit.
+In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for highly educated executives.

 Diversity

-Did you know that the Park Point neighborhood has more Swedish and Finnish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Park Point neighborhood has more Finnish and Swedish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 13.1% of this neighborhood's residents have Swedish ancestry and 4.6% have Finnish ancestry.
+In fact, 5.6% of this neighborhood's residents have Finnish ancestry and 11.0% have Swedish ancestry.

 The Neighbors